smart-facility/cognicity-reports-powertrack/README.md

 ```shell
 pm2 startup
 ```
 and then run the command as per the instructions that prints out.
-If that command errors then you may have to specify (note that systemd should be used on CentOS 7).
-At present there is a bug in the installed shell script on CentOS/Redhat 7 which can be fixed using [these instructions]( http://www.buildsucceeded.com/2015/solved-pm2-startup-at-boot-time-centos-7-red-hat-linux/) Note that you may need to change `/etc/init.d/pm2-init.sh` to set `export PM2_HOME="/path/to/user/home/.pm2"`.
+If that command errors then you may have to specify the system (note that systemd should be used on CentOS 7).
+Note that if the process is not running as root (recommended) you will need to change `/etc/init.d/pm2-init.sh` to set `export PM2_HOME="/path/to/user/home/.pm2"`, as per [these instructions]( http://www.buildsucceeded.com/2015/solved-pm2-startup-at-boot-time-centos-7-red-hat-linux/)

-The file [processes.json](processes.json) contains a number of options that can be set, including the name of the process (default: "harvester"), the config file to use, and the watch list.
-At the moment any paths or files starting with . (including .git), node_modules and all \*.log files will be logged, but any other changes (e.g. to a config file, or to the code itself) will automatically result in a restart of the process.
+The file [processes.json](processes.json) contains a number of options that can be set, including the name of the process (default: "harvester") and the watch list.
+At the moment any paths or files starting with . (including .git), node_modules, git, test folders, and all \*.log files will be ignored, but any other changes (e.g. to a config file, or to the code itself) will automatically result in a restart of the process.
 Refer to the [documentation](http://pm2.keymetrics.io/docs/usage/application-declaration/) for more options in the [processes.json](processes.json) file.

 For further details refer to the [README for pm2](https://github.com/Unitech/PM2/blob/master/README.md).